 Switchgrass, salt marsh hay, and control plots (agricultural weeds) were harvested early-October 2019.
 Aboveground biomass was collected along the midline of the plots from three 0.25 m2 quadrats within each 5 m segment of the plot (i.e. 0-5, 5-10, 10-15, 15-20 m) for a total 12 quadrats per plot (0-5 m is closest to the saltwater source and 15-20 m is furthest from the saltwater source).
 Sorghum (seed head only) was harvested in early-October 2019 and salt-tolerant soybean was harvested in late-October 2019, by running the biomass through a thrasher.
 Switchgrass, salt marsh hay, and agricultural weed biomass were sorted by species, dried, and weighed.

 Objective 1.
-Across all 9 species, we observed variable tolerance to osmotic stress.
+Across all 9 species, we observed variable tolerance to osmotic stress (Fig 1).
 Barley and wheat were the only species to germinate at osmotic stress levels below -1.1 MPa.
 However, there was no significant difference between wheat and barley percent germination at every osmotic stress level.
 Surprisingly, standard soybean and salt-tolerant soybean had very similar germination responses to osmotic stress.
 Quinoa was able to germinate to -0.8 MPa (osmotic stress) but did not have a higher percent germination at -0.8 MPa than corn, sorghum, and barley.
 When grouped, we found no difference in time to 50% germination between standard crops and alternative crops at any osmotic stress level.

 Objective 2.
-Harvestable biomass (kg ha-1) of switchgrass, salt marsh hay, sorghum, and salt-tolerant soybean has been dried and weighed for two of the four farms so far.
+Harvestable biomass (kg ha-1) of switchgrass, salt marsh hay, sorghum, and salt-tolerant soybean was dried and weighed.
 Interestingly, at the farm in Crisfield, Maryland, switchgrass biomass increased as we moved further from the saltwater source.
-Sorghum at the farm in Crisfield consistently had greater biomass compared to the farm in Cambridge, Maryland.
+Sorghum at the farm in Crisfield consistently had greater biomass compared to the farm in Cambridge, Maryland (Fig 4).